wilsonify/wilsonify.github.io/content/recipes/BAKED ZITI WITH SPINACH12.md

 6 Make the topping: In a small bowl, mix together the bread crumbs, nutritional yeast, and garlic powder.
 In a small skillet, heat up the oil over medium heat.
 Add the bread crumb mixture and sauté until everything is coated in oil and it smells kinda toasty, about 3 minutes.

 7 Sprinkle the bread crumbs over the top of the pasta, cover it with foil, and stick it in the oven for 25 minutes.
 After 25 minutes, take off the foil, and bake it uncovered for 10 minutes longer.
-Let that shit cool for a couple of minutes before serving.
+Let that    cool for a couple of minutes before serving.

 ## Modifications
 WTF?

- You know, like ziti or some other tube-like shit.
+ You know, like ziti or some other tube-like   .